TULiberalArts/Creative-Writing/pages/faculty.md

    Our faculty is supplemented by the distinguished novelists and poets from our Writer-in-Residence program.
 keywords: 'Temple Creative Writing, Creative Writing Faculty, Temple Department of English'
 # custom variables
-sidebar: false
 ---
 Temple has an excellent faculty of award-winning writers who represent a wide range of aesthetics.
 Our faculty is supplemented by the distinguished novelists and poets from our Writer-in-Residence program.